browserengineering/book/book/animations.md

 ```

 And with that, we now have completed the story of a pretty high-performance
-implementation of composited animations.
-[This example][overlap-example]
+implementation of composited animations.You should now be able to render [this example][overlap-example] correctly.
-should now paint with the green element on top of the blue one.

 [^not-really]: Actually, even the current code is not correct now that we have
 transforms.
 Since a transform animation moves content around, overlap depends